EXPLAINER: Key points from Vladimir Putin’s call-up speech

 Despite the Kremlin’s tight grip on Russia’s news media, some criticism of the war in Ukraine has been aired in Russia since the recent troop retreats.

-Small anti-war protests were held in over 30 Russian cities on Wednesday, according to the monitoring group OVD-Info, which said over 530 protesters were arrested, including 200 in St. Petersburg and 150 in Moscow.
+Anti-war protests were held in 37 Russian cities on Wednesday, including St. Petersburg and Moscow, according to the monitoring group OVD-Info, which said over 800 protesters were arrested.

 Russian political analyst Dmitry Oreshkin argued that Putin’s mobilization will make the Russian military’s failings in the war more personal to many Russians.